How To Choose Clean Processed Foods

 Water, cooked chicken tenderloin (chicken tenderloins, water, seasoning), modified corn starch, sugar, potassium chloride, yeast extract, dextrose, spice, onion powder, garlic powder, paprika), soybean oil, isolated soy protein, sodium phosphates), spinach, skim milk, onions, carrots, 2% or less of modified corn starch, cheese flavor (cultured milk, salt, enzymes), soybean oil, white white, butterfat, Asiago cheese, salt, cheese flavor (cheddar cheese, cultured milk, salt, enzymes), water, salt, enzymes, cultures, phosphoric acid, xantham gum, seasoning, (autolyzed extract, flavors, water, chicken powder, chicken fat, sugar, sodium lactate, sodium, phosphate lactic acid) potassium chloride, roasted garlic, dehydrated onions, basil, enzyme modified Parmesan cheese, puree, whey, yeast extract, whey, carrageenan, spices, caramel color, chicken fat flavor, cultured whey, turmeric.

 I don’t cook with many of these ingredients.
-For me, I just don’t want the added chemicals clogging up my cells.
-I’ve got enough of those coming in from just living and breathing.
 I’m thinking you probably don’t either.
 So my answer to this is simple: I don’t buy the Lean Cuisine.
 Instead, I buy some chicken breasts, sprinkle on some spices, and cook at 375 for about 25 minutes.
-It really is that easy.
-I can do it and I don’t even eat chicken.

 The list of these foods is long and I will not even try to do it justice here.
-I will just say that these foods are extensively processed in order to be edible, they are not found as is in nature, or they are foods processed using chemicals that I don’t want to be eating.
+I’ll just say that these foods are ultra-processed in order to be edible, they are not found as is in your kitchen, or they are foods processed using ingredients that we don’t want to be eating regularly.

-I’m talking mostly about GMOs, additives, preservatives and artificial flavorings.
-Now some in the food industry might argue that the healthiest food in the world is processed; that food fortification plays a large role in meeting our nutrient needs and that processing helps enhance and preserve food quality.
-All of that may be true.
+I’m talking mostly about food containing GMOs, unsavory additives and preservatives, and artificial flavorings.
+Now some in the food industry might argue that the healthiest food in the world is processed; that food fortification plays a large role in meeting our nutrient needs, and that processing helps enhance and preserve food quality.
+And all of that may be true.
 Whole grains are processed and I encourage you to eat them.
-However, you can get your whole grains in their natural state (see my good-processed list above).
-You don’t have to buy into this cereal being a good choice for whole grains:
+However, you can absolutely get your whole grains in their natural state (see list above).
+You don’t have to buy into this type of cereal being a good choice for getting in your whole grains:

 Kelloggs Froot Loops cereal